-Strength of claim: For cases that are settled out of court, the strength of the plaintiff's medical malpractice case against the defendants will often drive the settlement value.
+Strength of claim: This is really the most important factor in calculating settlement payouts.
+For cases that are settled out of court, the strength of the plaintiff’s medical malpractice case against the defendants will often drive the settlement amounts.
 If the plaintiff has a particularly strong case that will be easy to prove at trial, the defendants will want to avoid a trial and will offer more to incentivize the plaintiff to settle.

 Our law firm handles medical malpractice cases on a contingency basis.
 This means that you will not pay a fee unless we get you a recovery.
 We also front all of the additional costs of your malpractice case.
 If we do not win your case, you are not obligated to pay any of these costs.